etwoo/youtube-unthrottle/README.md

 pcre2
 ```

-I developed with the following versions of these libaries (though I am
+I developed with the following versions of these libraries (though I assume
-currently assuming that many other versions would work equally well):
+many other versions would work as well):

 ```sh
 $ pacman -Q cmake curl duktape jansson libseccomp pcre2